maithemewp/mai-styles/README.md

 Easily adjust fonts, colors, and more on your Mai Theme powered website.

-Visit Dashboard > Mai Styles and take it from there!
+Visit Customizer > Mai Styles and take it from there!